Hormone Health Guide

 When TSH Is Normal But You Still Feel Hypothyroid

-Several clinical scenarios produce hypothyroid symptoms despite a "normal" TSH (0.45-4.5 mIU/L on most lab ranges):
+Several clinical scenarios can produce hypothyroid symptoms despite a "normal" TSH (0.45-4.5 mIU/L on most lab ranges).
+These are not the most common causes of hypothyroidism, but they are reasons a symptomatic patient may need more than a TSH-only screen:

 Clinical pearl: The American Thyroid Association acknowledges that the upper limit of "normal" TSH remains controversial.
 The 2012 ATA guidelines note that 95% of healthy individuals without thyroid disease have a TSH below 2.5 mIU/L. Many endocrinologists now treat symptomatic patients with TSH above 2.5, particularly if antibodies are positive.